amjad-aburaya/FML-webseite/README.md

 # FML-webseite
+## Introduction
-Webseite for financial machine learning
+Webseite for financial machine learning that describe our vision.

+## Components
+1. Home
+1. About
+1.
+1.
+1.